 Should I buy it? flowchart

-You can download a printable PDF from Monethalia’s Resources section .
-To gain free access, simply sign up to my newsletter.
+You can download a printable PDF version from Monethalia’s Resources section .
+To gain free access, simply sign up for my newsletter.
 You can unsubscribe at any time.

 Should I Buy It? flowchart explanation